GuggilamKrishnaSree/Tunnel-accident-detection/README.md

-# Real-Time Tunnel Accident Anticipation and Detection System
+# Spatio-Temporal Video Intelligence System for Road Accident Detection in Tunnels

 This project presents a real-time video-based system for **traffic accident anticipation and detection**, specifically designed for **tunnel-like environments** using deep spatio-temporal learning.